Ajqvue Version 3.3

 Dana M. Proctor

-workstation.
-The likely location will be in the /usr/local or a public
+administrator of your workstation.
+The likely location will be in the /usr/local

 Ajqvue updates need no special attention.
 Just install the latest release into your existing directory.
 The only other major concern of a new release that might be of interest is obtaining new connection parameters.
 Each new release that supports a additional database will have an example configuration for the connection parameters in the advanced login parameters.
 Likely changes will be included in the reference ajqvue.xml file located in the installation directory.
 Often the Driver, Protocol, SubProtocol, and Port parameters will be different for the various database servers.
 To gain access to any new connection parameters one may just open the reference ajqvue.xml file and copy and paste any additional entries desired into your own working copy of the ajqvue.xml file.
 See the General Setup Instructions below for locating this file.